kirill-fedotov/QA-Automation/README.md

     npm install cypress mochawesome --save-dev

-4. Update your cypress.config.js file with the following scripts:

-    module.exports = defineConfig({
-        reporter: 'mochawesome',
-    })

 Running Tests

-5. Start the Cypress Test Runner.
+4. Start the Cypress Test Runner.

     node_modules\.bin\cypress run --reporter mochawesome

 This will merge all the Mochawesome JSON reports in the mochawesome-report folder and generate an HTML report in the same folder.

-6. Open the mochawesome-report/mochawesome.html file in your web browser to view the report.
+5. Open the mochawesome-report/mochawesome.html file in your web browser to view the report.